The 18th Century

 The Crown property on Møn was sold in 1769 and it was then the big estates on Møn were created, manors were built, many farmers bought their own farms, more and more merchants and craftsmen settled on Møn, many of them coming from abroad.
 The merchants usually lived in their merchant houses near the town gates in Vestergade and at Mølleporten to make it easy for the farmers to stop and trade.
 The merchants bought goods from the farmers to sell or trade for other colonial goods.
 The merchants often themselves owned a tradeship which they sailed to the nortern part of Germany, Norway or Sweden where they traded their goods for iron, coal or colonial goods.
 There was no competition between the merchants, they all held the same prices, but then again the customers would not even think about "betraying" their merchant and go to another one.

 From 1770 until 1803 the penitentiary in Stege had a prominent inmate: "Princess" Anna Sophie Magdalena Frederica Ulrica.
-As the background story is an interesting one you can read all about it here !

 In 1774 a terrible fire haunted Stege for one and a half day, burning down 112 properties, the northern part of the city up to Nørrestræde almost totally dissapeared.
 The city got some financial relieve during two years after the catastrophe.